Dendritic Nix

 flake.modules.darwin.${userName} = {

-system.primaryUser = userName; # configuring a user is different on MacOS than on NixOS.
+system.primaryUser = userName; # note that configuring a user is different on MacOS than on NixOS.

 };